 Impacts on ecosystem services: If impacts on biodiversity and/or ecosystem services may occur either directly or from the primary supply chain, the company should consider these.
 Companies should assess primary suppliers to ensure that biodiversity impacts are avoided, minimised or addressed in accordance with the standard mitigation hierarchy.

-For further general guidance on GIIP relating to biodiversity conservation and ecosystem services refer to CDC Briefing Note: Biodiversity and Ecosystems Services, IFC 2012 Performance Standard 6: Biodiversity Conservation and Sustainable Management of Living Natural Resources and the CDC Guide on Project Design and Construction.
+For further general guidance on GIIP relating to biodiversity conservation and ecosystem services refer to E&S topic: Biodiversity and ecosystems services, IFC 2012 Performance Standard 6: Biodiversity Conservation and Sustainable Management of Living Natural Resources and the CDC Guide on Project Design and Construction.

 Fund managers should ascertain and continue to ensure that every company (regardless of sector) complies with the fund’s business integrity requirements.
-For further information see Governance and Business Integrity.
+For further information see Business integrity.

 In order to mitigate corruption risks in the manufacturing sector, fund managers should pay particular attention to the way companies negotiate government sales contracts and the import and export of goods.
 It is also important that manufacturing companies conduct thorough due diligence on any joint venture partners to prevent corrupt payments being made on their behalf.